Abstract

 Is it Possible to Determine How Much Damage a PSD Causes?

 Not by itself.
-A PSD is only associated with an acceleration waveform.
-The FDS requires an m value and acceleration waveform.
-If you know the product’s m and Q values and import the time-history data, you can generate an FDS.
+A PSD is only associated with a time waveform.
+The FDS also requires the product’s material properties.
+You can generate an FDS with a time-history file and the product’s m and Q values.

 Can the FDS Determine Which PSD Causes More Damage?